tytydraco/yessleep/out/The_dying_boy.md

 Then he left as usual and I breathed a sigh of relief.

-But this afternoon, while I was making a pumpkin cold brew for a customer… I found myself looking and gazing out our big shop windows, out at the park across the street.
+But this morning, while I was making a pumpkin cold brew for a customer… I found myself looking and gazing out our big shop windows, out at the park across the street.

 When I saw it, the world went silent.